-Many times when you are designing your house in the building stages the one room that anyone who has taken a real estate investing course knows involved the most value is your kitchen.
+Many times when you are designing your house in the building stages the one room that anyone who has taken a real estate investing course knows involves the most value is your kitchen.
 Investments are supposed to make money.
 But are granite countertops worth the investment?

 So when you are considering whether or not to install granite when you are building or replacing the laminate countertops that were in the house when you bought, you need to make sure you understand that it may cost a little more upfront for the granite, but the cost (even if on a budget) will be made up not only in monetary value later on but also in appeal and décor for the house.